 Given that an estimated 10% of couples in the United States are infertile, it is inevitable that many healthcare professionals will encounter patients seeking medical help for this condition.
-The purpose of this course is to provide healthcare professionals with the information necessary to make a timely and accurate diagnosis of infertility, treatment and referral decisions regarding the infertile patient or couple, and sensitive patient education in order to ensure the highest level of care and patient satisfaction.
+The purpose of this course is to provide psychologists with the information necessary to counsel and make referral decisions regarding the infertile patient or couple and to provide sensitive patient education in order to ensure the highest level of care and patient satisfaction.